 CAS registry number: 20290-75-9

-Other names of stearidonic acid
+Synthesis and metabolism of stearidonic acid

 Stearidonic acid is produced de novo from apha-linolenic acid in a desaturation reaction catalyzed by the enzyme Δ6-desaturase, a reaction extremely inefficient in humans (as shown previously in rodents).